faultyagatha/design-patterns-cpp/README.md

 `Delegation` is a process when an object delegates operations to its delegate.
 It makes it easy to compose behaviours at run-time and to change the way they are composed. `State`, `Strategy`, `Visitor` use delegation.

+### Aggregation vs Inheritance

+1. `Use inheritance`
+- if the new class is more or less as the original class
+- the new class is now a subclass of the original class.

+2. `Use aggregation`
+- if the new class must have the original class
+- the new class has now the original class as a member.

+BUT:

+> If we have used inheritance (or we plan to use it) but we only use part of the interface, or we are forced to override a lot of functionality to keep the correlation logical.
+Then we have a big nasty smell that indicates that we had to use aggregation.

+> If we have used aggregation (or we plan to use it) but we find out we need to copy almost all of the functionality.
+Then we have a smell that points in the direction of inheritance.

+> We should use aggregation if part of the interface is not used or has to be changed to avoid an illogical situation.
+We only need to use inheritance, if we need almost all of the functionality without major changes.
+And when in doubt, use Aggregation.

 ### Aggregation vs Acquaintance

 `Aggregation` implies that one object owns or is responsible for another object (object is part of another object).